City-of-Bloomington/timetrack/docs/index.md

 ### Flashing
 ![etcher screenshot]({{ site.github.url }}/assets/etcher.png)

-Once you are finished, eject that from your system and insert it into the RaspberryPi.
+Once flashing is complete, eject the Micro SD card from your system.

+## Assembly
+Insert the Micro SD card from the previous section into the RaspberryPi.

 ![insert SD card]({{ site.github.url }}/assets/IMG_1015_l.JPG)